nnnGi/NyteAI/README.md

 ```

 This programme pulls on two instances of Google Gemini:
-    1. Check if the user request wants AI to generate text or image or to end the programme\
+1. Check if the user request wants AI to generate text or image or to end the programme<br>
-    2. Fufil request with corresponding model (Text or Imagen)\\
+2. Fufil request with corresponding model (Text or Imagen)<br><br>

 # Possible Errors when Running NyteAI
 ```python